minjae-lulu/Just-Flip/README.md

 ## Overview
 <img src="figs/overview.jpeg"  width="800" height="250">

-(Left) the baseline approach where the robot only observes one side of an object while driving.
-This case does not yield good rendering results in unobserved views that the robot has not explored.
-(Right) our method generates the flipped observations from the actual observations.
-The robot exploits both input images and flipped images and estimated camera poses to learn 3D space using NeRF for unexplored regions as well.
-Our method obtains qualified rendering results in unobserved views, even without providing images from unobserved views as a training set.
+(Left) In the conventional approach, the robot merely scans one facet of an object while in motion.
+This method, however, fails to render a satisfactory result from angles that the robot has yet to explore.
+(Right) Our unique method takes actual observations and produces their mirror images.
+By utilizing both the original and reflected images along with inferred camera positions, the robot learns to understand the 3D space through NeRF, even in unchartered territories.
+This novel technique allows us to achieve high-quality rendering results from previously unobserved perspectives, even without using images from these angles in our training set.

 <br/>